cowsql/go-cowsql/docs/restore-db.md

 4. For every node in `cluster.yaml`, make sure there exists an `info.yaml` in `NodeDirectory` that contains the information as found in `cluster.yaml`.
 5. For every node in `cluster.yaml`, run:
-   `dqlite-demo --dir <DataDirectory> --api <ApiAddress> --db <DbAddress>`, where `ApiAddress` is a `host:port`, e.g. `dqlite-demo --dir data --api 127.0.0.1:8001 --db 127.0.0.1:9001`.
+   `cowsql-demo --dir <DataDirectory> --api <ApiAddress> --db <DbAddress>`, where `ApiAddress` is a `host:port`, e.g. `cowsql-demo --dir data --api 127.0.0.1:8001 --db 127.0.0.1:9001`.
    Remark that it is important that `--dir` is a path to the newly created `DataDirectory`, otherwise the demo will create a new directory without the existing data.
-6. You should have an operational cluster, access it through e.g. the `dqlite` cli tool.
+6. You should have an operational cluster, access it through e.g. the `cowsql` cli tool.

-## B.2 Restore existing data and new network/node configuration in `dqlite-demo`.
+## B.2 Restore existing data and new network/node configuration in `cowsql-demo`.

 *Use this when you don't have access to the machines where the database lives and want to start the database with data from a specific node or when you have access to